Regular City Meetings

-If you need assistance, for disabled or elderly, call 961-4003 and we’ll schedule pickup of your trash.
+Assistance for disabled or elderly, call 877-2334 ext 1104 or 985-7500 and we’ll schedule pickup of your trash.

 Sponsored by Basin Disposal, Inc. and the City of Wapato.

-1000 South Camas Ave., Wapato
+Lions Park – 1000 South Camas Ave., Wapato

 Wapato Liberty Event Center

-Organized by the Greater Wapato Area Chamber of Commerce
+Organized by the Greater Wapato Area Chamber of Commerce.

 Annual Fire Department Pancake Feed

 7:00am – 11:00am

-The Fire Department will also be providing Smoke Detectors and FREE Blood Pressure checks
+The Fire Department will also be providing Smoke Detectors and FREE Blood Pressure checks.

 $6 per person